bra1nDump/ai-task-vscode/docs/backlog.md

   - Have them implement a common interface
 - Compile the script to get context instead of getting context manually within two available commands

-@bread IS IMPORTANT - do not actually create any <changes> simply write out your thoughts in plan form.
-Provide suggestions on how I can create abstractions for context providers.
-Also provides the rough design ideas given the files.
 The rough idea is I want to create some sort of compilation step that I will use later on to compile bread scripts For now I want to start using this idea by compiling a fake script that simply references @<context provider expression>
 and has a written task of the goal that needs to be accomplished.